How AI predictions fared against pollsters in the 2020 U.S. election

 “We need to include more ethnic and regional ‘factors’ for the next election,” the Polly team conceded in a blog post this week.
 “Amplifying errors make them easier to uncover — finding where Polly went astray, issue by issue, state by state.”

 Rural areas of the U.S. were also more difficult for the models to account for.
 That’s because a lower percentage of likely voters in these regions use Twitter, leading the models to underpredict the margin of, say, Biden voters.
-Moreover, fewer potential Trump voters are on Twitter compared to potential Biden voters, as the social network tends to lean liberal.
+Moreover, fewer potential Trump voters are on Twitter, as the social network tends to lean liberal.
 This means tweets from Trump supporters are weighted more heavily in social-based election forecasting models but sometimes not heavily enough, as was the case with Polly.

-Trump received more than 68.6 million votes on election day compared with 62.8 million in 2016.
+Trump received more than 68.6 million votes on Election Day this year, compared with 62.8 million in 2016.
 And in counties like Miami-Dade, which was expected to “go blue,” Republicans turned out to vote at a somewhat higher percentage than Democrats (63% of the county’s registered Republicans compared with 56% of Democrats) as of October 30.

 Firms like KCore Analytics claim their AI models are superior to traditional polling because they can be scaled up to massive groups of potential voters and adjusted to predict outcomes with sampling biases (like underrepresented minorities) and other limits.
 They correctly predicted the U.K. would vote to leave the European Union in 2016, and they correctly predicted about 80% of the winners in Taiwan’s parliamentary elections, as well as close regional races in India and Pakistan.

 But they aren’t infallible.
-As Fortune notes, none of these models takes into account the way legal challenges, faithless electors (members of the electoral college who don’t vote for the candidate they’d pledged to), or other confounders might affect the outcome of the race.
+And as Fortune notes, none of these models takes into account the way legal challenges, faithless electors (members of the electoral college who don’t vote for the candidate they’d pledged to), or other confounders might affect the outcome of a race.
 And with Polly as a case study, these approaches — like traditional polls — appear to have underestimated voter enthusiasm for Trump in 2020, particularly among Black and Latinx voters and members of the LGBTQ community.

 Andrew Gelman, a professor of statistics and political science at Columbia University, makes the case that polling models tuned to certain variables in a given election year are likely to be closer to the mark than guesses derived from polling averages.
 “Political scientists have developed models that do a good job of forecasting the national vote based on so-called ‘fundamentals’: key variables such as economic growth, presidential approval, and incumbency,” he wrote in an op-ed for Wired.
 “If we’d taken one of these models and adjusted it based on the parties’ vote shares from 2016 (as opposed to using recent polling data), we would have projected a narrow Biden win.”